How do I find and hire a kickass copywriter?

 Affinity

 Writing is not an exact science, and it’s not one-size-fits-all.
 You might not like my writing, and that’s okay!
-(If not, it’s kind of weird that you’re reading my blog, but thank you.)
+(If not, it’s weird that you’re reading my blog, but—thank you.)

 When you read something in a style that resonates, you’ll know.
 You’ll just like it more.
 You’ll keep reading.